lindi-imre/mytictactoe/README.md

 ### Here is the magic command, (tested on windows):
 docker run --name local-postgres -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -d postgres

-This will start to run a postgreSQL database in docker user is postgres, but password is not needed.
+This will start to run a postgreSQL database in docker.
+User is postgres, but password is not needed.

 ###Run the backend app:
 mvnw spring-boot:run